robertmora/APPIOT2024_Lab3_AMQP/README.md

   - Apache Qpid Proton documentation and examples.
   - Pika documentation and examples.

-These scripts are intended for educational purposes within the EURECOM APPIOT 2024 course to facilitate understanding of the AMQP and XMPP protocols.
+These scripts are intended for educational purposes within the EURECOM APPIOT 2024 course to facilitate understanding of the XMPP protocol.